 There is nothing more satisfying than sharing your life with a well trained canine companion.
 Reaching that goal is attainable and takes time, commitment and consistency and whether your dog is a puppy or a mature dog training will assist you in sharing a special relationship where your dog is a pleasure to have by your side, whether at home or in a social situation.

 The day your puppy or more mature dog comes into your home is the day the dog starts to learn the rules by which you expect him to live.
 He will need to get out and meet the world with all its noises and movements and this can start at 8-12 weeks attending Puppy Pre School which is usually run by a Vet Clinic.
-The next step is to register at your local dog training club in NSW.
+The next step is to register at your local dog training club in Queensland.
 Puppies can be registered at training clubs when they have received their final vaccinations usually at approximately 12 – 16 weeks.

 Trained club Instructors will teach you to train your dog.
 This is the beginning of a special partnership you and your dog will share and build upon while learning to work as a team.
 Your puppy will learn to walk on lead without pulling, to sit, stay, drop and stand using voice and hand signals and the very important command, to come when called.
 As you and your dog gain confidence and learn new skills you will progress through the classes building on those skills already acquired.
 Once you and your dog are working well together there are other avenues where you can continue to develop skills and learn more and be introduced to the world of Obedience Trialling and Rally Obedience.